 Floodway "No-Rise" Certificate (SFN 61173) (PDF)

-Structures located in Special Flood Hazard Areas (SFHAs) that are substantially damaged or improved by more than 50 percent must comply with local floodplain regulations.
+Structures located in SFHAs that are substantially damaged or improved by more than 50 percent must fully comply with all applicable floodplain regulations.
 Local Floodplain Administrators are responsible for Substantial Improvement and Substantial Damage (SI/SD) determinations required for NFIP participation.

 To support this process, the State of North Dakota provides the following resources: